24-4VN VRT Recovery Operations

-U.S. Army Sergeant 1st.
-Class Nicole McMinamin, a Defense POW/MIA Accounting Agency team leader; right, buckets loose dirt while Katie Pomeani, a DPAA scientific recovery expert, searches for metal object in the soil with a metal Pinpointer during a recovery mission to the Socialist Republic of Vietnam, Aug.
-17, 2024.
+U.S. Navy Equipment Operator 2nd Class Hung Ho, a short term individual augmentee and the recovery team's linguist, speaks with local workers while dry screening soil as part of a Defense POW/MIA Accounting Agency (DPAA) recovery mission to the Socialist Republic of Vietnam, Aug.
+9, 2024.
 DPAA routinely conducts recovery missions to Vietnam to locate the approximately 1,575 unaccounted personnel.
 (U.S. Army photo by Staff Sgt.
 Keion Jackson).

 |Date Taken: